cauchyturing/Imaging-time-series-to-improve-classification-and-imputation/Readme.txt

 The output will be an example grach (of the kth instance) of the polar coordnate images, generated GASF/GADF/MTF images and the pkl file.

-If you find the script is helpful in your publication, you are highly appreciated if you can cite the above two papers.
+If you find the script is helpful, you are highly appreciated if you can cite the above two papers.

 Any questions please contact Zhiguang Wang by guang813@gmail.com.
 Thanks!